JPvRiel/docker-rsyslog/README.md

 And obviously, file output can be disabled with `rsyslog_omfile_enabled=off`.

-#### Output action queue sizes and watermarks
+#### Output action queue sizes related to memory and storage use

-Actual potential storage use for network related output action queues is affected by the shared setting `rsyslog_om_action_queue_maxDiskSpace`(in bytes), defaults to ~1GB:

-$$
-< maxDiskSpace > * < outputs >
-$$

-When changing the queue storage space, the following env vars should also be suitably set and calculated based on expected average message size.
+This applies to the Kafka, Syslog and JSON network related external output action queues which are setup as the disk-assisted queue type.

+Memory use:

-- `rsyslog_om_action_queue_size`, defaulted to ~1M messages, limits how many messages are queued overall including in memory and on disk.
+- `rsyslog_om_action_queue_size`, defaulted to 500K messages, limits how many messages are queued in memory (messages sent to disk don't count).
-  - Note, ~1GB storage could host ~1M messages of average size 1K.
+- For disk-assisted queues, the 90% high watermark default applies.
+E.g. at 450K/500K queue use, rsyslog will start queing messages with the disk in addition to memory.
-- `rsyslog_om_action_queue_discardMark`, defaulted to ~800K messages, should also be set.
+- `rsyslog_om_action_queue_discardMark`, defaulted to 475K messages (95% of 500K), also needs to be ideally set to something greater than the default 90% high watermark.

-`rsyslog_om_action_queue_highWatermark` also applies to all network related output action queues.
-It defaults to 128K messages and will likely not use more than ~128MB of memory unless the average syslog message size exceeds 1K.
-Possible memory use can be roughly calculated by:

-$$
-< highWatermark > * <ave message size> * < outputs >
-$$
+  - Ideally this would have been defaulted to 95%, but confd has a limitation where [arithmetic functions unable to handle implicit / dynamic type conversion](https://github.com/kelseyhightower/confd/issues/611).
+So env vars act as strings.
+  - Hence, if you change `rsyslog_om_action_queue_size`, remember to calculate and change `rsyslog_om_action_queue_discardMark` as well.
+95% is recommended.

+Storage use:

+- `rsyslog_om_action_queue_maxDiskSpace`(in bytes), defaults to ~1GB.
+You likely want more, but containers don't always have large specifically defined storage volumes, hence the conservative default.

+Note, as outputs can be simultaneously enabled, resource usage stacks up for both memory and storage use.
+If Kafka, Syslog and JSON are all enabled, then shared options like `rsyslog_om_action_maxDiskSpace` multiply, e.g. 3 x 1GB = 3GB storage overall.

 Check the [`Dockerfile`](Dockerfile) for various `rsyslog_om_*` related env vars that are general tunabes related to the output queues.